- Leggings have come a long way

 When I was in High School, we wore leggings during PE.
 At that time, they were exclusively gym wear.
 And they were all black except for some expansive solid color one with a neon pink or neon yellow wide stripe on the side.
 You bought them in a store.
 There weren’t any print on demand designer leggings with crazy patterns or so.

-It wasn’t before the 80s that this legwear became day wear.
+It wasn’t before the 1980s that this leg-wear became day-wear.
 They were worn in a casual posh way with one of these super long blazer with wide shoulders and camisole plus high heels.
-The blazer covered our tighs.
+The blazer covered our thighs.
 At that time, I was totally into that look.
 It was more comfortable than a pair of skinny jeans and looked polished nevertheless.
 Full disclosure: I still like the look, but unfortunately it’s so yesteryear today.

 Like often in fashion, styles pop up again once in a while.
 And, yes you don’t wear them anymore the way you wore them the last time they were around.
 Well, over 40 there are also a lot of other mistakes to avoid to look great in leggings.
-Let’s jump to the second time around and focus on Alaska to discuss an interesting aspect of this legwear.
+Let’s jump to the second time around and focus on Alaska to discuss interesting aspects of this footless tights.

 The second round never ended in Alaska

-Just an Alaska fun fact.
+Just another Alaska fun fact.
 At balls in winter, many women (including me) wear leggings under their dance gowns.
 See what I wore at the 40 Below Ball.

-In summer, women wear their leggings with a flannel or sun-protective shirt or top and x-tra tufs for flyfishing and with flip-flops on their bikes, at the grocery store and farmers market.
+In summer, Alaskan women wear their leggings with a flannel or sun-protective shirt or top and x-tra tufs for fly-fishing and with flip-flops on their bikes, at the grocery store and farmers market.
 Those leggings with really crazy print patterns are among the Street Style favorites of the young women.
-Women our age don classic animal or global-inspired ethnic prints like paisly, Indian block print or ikat.
+Women our age don classic animal or global-inspired ethnic prints like paisley, Indian block print or ikat.

 Why leggings remained an Interior Alaska favorite